Reservation Hijack scams: The travel scam that looks like your real hotel booking

 A Reservation Hijack scam is a type of targeted phishing scam that uses real hotel reservation booking details to make messages feel legitimate, tricking travelers into sharing payment details or sensitive information.

 In advanced cases, scammers gain access to hotel systems or booking platforms like Booking.com, allowing them to contact guests through channels that are normally considered trustworthy and secure.
-That means the message you receive might not only look real, but also come through a platform you trust, making the scam significantly harder to detect.
-That’s what makes this scam so effective.
-It doesn’t ask you to trust an unfamiliar-looking message.
-It asks you to trust a message that already looks and feels very familiar.
+That means scam messages might not only look real, but also be delivered through an authentic platform, making them significantly harder to detect.

 What Norton researchers uncovered